Vauxhall Corsa Electric range, battery & charging

 222 miles | 7hrs 45mins (0-100%, 7.4kW) | 28mins (10-80%, 100kW) |

-Vauxhall Connect – a feature of the MyVauxhall smartphone app – allows you to access information such as the remaining range and the cheapest recharging option, as well as pre-conditioning the interior to a set temperature.
+Vauxhall Connect – a feature of the MyVauxhall smartphone app – allows you to access information such as the remaining range, as well offering the option to pre-condition the interior to a set temperature.
 Smartphone users can also see the charging status of their car, remotely start the air-conditioning and select the charging time required.

 Vauxhall Corsa Electric range